axionaxprotocol/axionax-docs/README.md

 ## 📖 About

-This repository contains the **complete technical documentation** for the AxionAX Protocol, including architecture, API references, guides, and tutorials.
+This repository contains the **complete technical documentation** for the axionax protocol, including architecture, API references, guides, and tutorials.

-### Part of AxionAX Ecosystem
+### Part of axionax Ecosystem

-Documentation for the entire AxionAX Protocol:
+Documentation for the entire axionax protocol:

 - **Protocol Core**: [`../axionax-core`](../axionax-core) - Blockchain implementation
 - **SDK**: [`../axionax-sdk-ts`](../axionax-sdk-ts) - Developer toolkit